 Day 1: Puerto Maldonado.
 Grasslands and Savanna

-Arrive at Puerto Maldonado with an early flight from Cusco or Lima.
+Arrive at Puerto Maldonado with a flight from Cusco or Lima.
 We shall immediately visit localities in striking range of Puerto Maldonado that hold a number of good birds that are difficult to see at the rain forest of Saona Lodge.

 These include Small–billed Tinamou, Brazlian Teal, White-faced Whistling-Duck, Zig Zag Heron, Southern Lapwing, Black-banded and Grey-breasted Crakes, Lesser Yellow-headed Vulture, White-tailed Kite, Crested Caracara, White-throated and Purus Jacamar, Pheasant Cuckoo, Barred Antshrike, Peruvian Recurvebill, Rusty-margined and Sulphury Flycatchers, Grassland Sparrow, Black-faced Tanager and Red-breasted Blackbird.

 At night we shall search for Zig-Zag Heron.
 Little, Spot-tailed and Rufous Nightjar and other nocturnal birds of the savannah.
 Night in Puerto Maldonado.

 Pre-dawn start from Puerto Maldonado to leave for Saona Lodge.
 The grounds near the lodge has proven very good for Peruvian Recurvebill and Rufous-headed Woodpecker.
 A Great Potoo has been seen recently just next to the building.
 The area is also good for Pale-winged Trumpeters.